muhammetcetinalp/muhammetcetinalp/README.md

 🌱 I’m currently learning Python, Java, JavaScript and C++.

-🔭 I’m currently working on Web Development and Machine Learning,Data Science.
+🔭 I’m currently working on Web Development and Fullstack Development.

 💬 Ask me about everything you have in your mind!